RichardRed0x/crypto-governance-research/answers/Tezos.md

 Holders who delegate their XTZ to bakers have no direct input into decision-making votes, but bakers [may engage](https://twitter.com/JacobArluck/status/1113590733771018245) with their delegators when deciding how to vote.

+There is only one [implementation](https://gitlab.com/tezos/tezos/) of a Tezos full/baking node.

 ### Further reading